 Prerequisite: Permission of the department.
 May be repeated once.
-(Either semester/1, 2 or 3 credits) The assistantship offers students the opportunity to refine their editing and leadership skills as they work with students in the Academic Services Center.
-Under the supervision of the Academic Services staff, assistants serve as teaching and tutorial aides to students seeking to improve their basic writing skills.
+(Either semester/1, 2 or 3 credits) The assistantship offers students the opportunity to refine their editing and leadership skills as they work with students in the The Josephine Steiner Center for Academic Achievement and Retention.
+Under the supervision of Center for Academic Achievement and Retention staff, assistants serve as teaching and tutorial aides to students seeking to improve their basic writing skills.
 Grading is on a satisfactory/unsatisfactory basis.